-Souq Waqif, Al Jasra, Doha – Never cease to amaze you.
+Souq Waqif, Doha, Qatar – Never cease to amaze you.

 For centuries, this location has been a souq for Bedouin (nomads who have historically inhabited the Arabian and Syrian Deserts.) to take the wool and animals to trade for daily necessities.
 With time pass, the souq started to run down and has almost get to the point of being demolish.
 Luckily, in 2004, it was decided to preserve this historical site so the entire market area has been renovated and restored according to the traditional Qatari architectural techniques.
 It’s probably the only traditional souq left in the Gulf.